 One homemade treatment for blossom end rot is milk.
 Fresh or powdered milk both contain calcium that you can use to feed your plants.

-To use powdered milk for blossom end rot, fork it gently around the base of plants and water it in.
+To use powdered milk for blossom-end rot, gently fork it around the base of the plants and water it in.
 The recommended amount is 1/4 to 1/2 cup of powdered milk per plant.

 Will Epsom Salt Help?

-Epsom salt is often used by gardeners to give tomatoes a boost and start off seedlings.
-It is also helpful in reducing transplant shock and preventing the yellowing of leaves, among other benefits.
+Epsom salt is often used by gardeners to boost tomato growth and help start seedlings.
+It also helps reduce transplant shock and prevent leaf yellowing, among other benefits.

-The more magnesium the soil contains, the less calcium will be absorbed by the plants [3].
-Epsom salt, therefore, increases the chances of blossom end rot showing up.
+The more magnesium the soil contains, the less calcium plants absorb [3].
+Epsom salt, therefore, increases the chances of blossom-end rot showing up.

 Takeaway